deneskosztyuk/DSPS_Guide-Space-Probe-Simulator/README.md

 #### Target Audience

-The DSPS is intended for:
+The SPS is intended for:
 - **Educational Institutions:** As a teaching aid for students in science, technology, engineering, and mathematics (STEM) fields, especially those focused on space technology and remote sensing.
 - **Hobbyists and Amateurs:** Individuals passionate about space and technology, looking to explore these interests through a practical, hands-on project.
-- **Research and Development Groups:** Teams working on satellite technology and remote sensing, who can use the DSPS as a prototype for testing and validation.
+- **Research and Development Groups:** Teams working on satellite technology and remote sensing, who can use the SPS as a prototype for testing and validation.

 #### Educational and Professional Development

-By engaging with the DSPS, users will:
+By engaging with the SPS, users will:
 - Develop a solid understanding of the technical requirements and challenges involved in space probe missions.
-- Acquire hands-on experience in electronics and software programming through the construction and customization of their version of the DSPS.
+- Acquire hands-on experience in electronics and software programming through the construction and customization of their version of the SPS.
 - Enhance their problem-solving and critical thinking skills by troubleshooting hardware and software issues during the simulation.

-The DSPS project not only broadens the knowledge and skills of those involved but also aims to ignite a passion for space exploration and innovation, paving the way for the next generation of engineers and scientists.
+The SPS project not only broadens the knowledge and skills of those involved but also aims to ignite a passion for space exploration and innovation, paving the way for the next generation of engineers and scientists.

 ---

 ## 2. Software

-Software is pivotal in the development and operation of the Deep Space Probe Simulator (DSPS).
+Software is pivotal in the development and operation of the Space Probe Simulator (SPS).
 It serves as the critical interface through which data is both retrieved from and transmitted to the hardware components.
-To facilitate a thorough understanding and effective utilization of the DSPS, the following guidelines are systematically divided into comprehensive sections, ensuring a structured approach to deployment and operation.
+To facilitate a thorough understanding and effective utilization of the SPS, the following guidelines are systematically divided into comprehensive sections, ensuring a structured approach to deployment and operation.

 The instructional content begins with an introduction to the Python programming segment.
-This section details the specific code necessary for initiating and managing communication protocols between the DSPS hardware and the software interface.
+This section details the specific code necessary for initiating and managing communication protocols between the SPS hardware and the software interface.
 Following this, the focus shifts to the Arduino platform.
-Here, you will learn how to configure and program the Arduino to interact seamlessly with the DSPS, which is essential for real-time data handling and processing.
+Here, you will learn how to configure and program the Arduino to interact seamlessly with the SPS, which is essential for real-time data handling and processing.
-Subsequently, the guidelines elucidate the procedure for establishing a robust connection between your computing device and the DSPS.
+Subsequently, the guidelines elucidate the procedure for establishing a robust connection between your computing device and the SPS.
 This involves setting up the necessary network or direct connections, configuring relevant settings, and ensuring reliable communication pathways are in place.

 Finally, the manual covers the procedures for data streaming.
-This portion instructs on how to effectively capture, transmit, and visualize the data generated by the DSPS.
-By following these step-by-step instructions, users will be equipped to harness the full capabilities of the DSPS, ensuring optimal performance and functionality in various applications.
-Each section is designed to build upon the previous one, thereby providing a cohesive and comprehensive framework for DSPS deployment and use.
+This portion instructs on how to effectively capture, transmit, and visualize the data generated by the SPS.
+By following these step-by-step instructions, users will be equipped to harness the full capabilities of the SPS, ensuring optimal performance and functionality in various applications.
+Each section is designed to build upon the previous one, thereby providing a cohesive and comprehensive framework for SPS deployment and use.

 ### 2.1 Python